-Rheumatoid arthritis is a disorder where a person’s immune system attacks their joints, causing them to become inflamed.
-What are the early signs of this condition?
+Rheumatoid arthritis is a disorder where a person’s immune system attacks their joints, causing inflammation.
+Early signs include swelling and pain in the hands and wrists.

 The symptoms of rheumatoid arthritis (RA) typically affect the hands, wrists, and feet.
 Spotting signs of RA early could lead to an early diagnosis and appropriate treatment.

 Early and consistent management of arthritis can prevent further joint damage.

 This article explores the early signs and symptoms of RA, its risk factors, and when to see a doctor.